cyschneck/cyschneck/README.md

 **PyPi Python Packages** 🐍

 - **[pip install pydar](https://pypi.org/project/pydar/)**: Access, download, view, and manipulate Cassini RADAR data from the image flybys on Saturn’s moon Titan 🛰️🐍
-- **[pip install star-chart-spherical-projection](https://pypi.org/project/star-chart-spherical-projection/)**: Generates star charts (past and future) with spherical projection to overcome spherical distortions with hundreds of named stars over 400,000 years while accounting star movement with proper motion and precession of the equinoxes ⭐
+- **[pip install star-chart-spherical-projection](https://pypi.org/project/star-chart-spherical-projection/)**: Generate star charts (past and future) with spherical projection to overcome spherical distortions with hundreds of named stars over 400,000 years while accounting star movement with proper motion and precession of the equinoxes ⭐🐍
-- **[pip install muller-eot](https://pypi.org/project/muller-eot/)**: Calculates and graphs the Equation of Time minute differences from an arbitrary eccentricity and obliquity 🕰️
+- **[pip install muller-eot](https://pypi.org/project/muller-eot/)**: Calculate and graph the Equation of Time minute differences from an arbitrary eccentricity and obliquity 🕰️🐍

 *Try it Out:*

-A basic flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) to demonstrate the functionality for star-chart-spherical-projection and muller-eot
+A basic flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) to demonstrate the functionality for star-chart-spherical-projection and muller-eot python packages

 **History Survival Guide** ⚗️👩🏽‍🚀🧮👨🏽‍🚀🔭